Celeste231055/final-submission-t3/README.md

 ---
 # Checkout Page
-### The user can remove certain items from the cart or they can remove all items if they wish.
+### The user can remove certain items from the cart or they can remove all the items if they wish.
 When the user is done making the payment a pop up appears and they get redirected to the homepage.
 <br>

 ## *Cart View*